 - If they are unable to put on or remove their face covering without assistance

 - If they are receiving accommodations according to the Accessibility for Ontarians with Disabilities Act, 2005 or the Human Rights Code

 The exemptions for masks are less strict and open to broader interpretation, however, there is concern that exemptions could be forged or that medical professionals could provide exemptions to those who do not need them.
 Just recently, a doctor in York Region was said to be distributing mass exemption notes to the mask mandate for anybody who requested one.
 Since then, the clinic where the doctor worked has indicated that he had “decided to pause his practice for now”.

 Medical professionals who issue exemptions without a legitimate cause could find themselves facing claims of misconduct from the College of Physicians and Surgeons of Ontario.

-If you require legal guidance with a civil fraud or professional liability matter, contact Milosevic Fiske LLP.
+If you require legal guidance with a civil fraud or professional liability matter, contact Milosevic & Associates.
 Our highly experienced litigation lawyers help our clients see through the dense forest of even the most complicated disputes.
 We excel at cutting through the underbrush and guiding clients to a creative, cost-effective solution.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.